JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes any arguments from a given path.

 ```
-FUNCTION AfxPathRemoveArgs (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathRemoveArgs (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |